 The MIEEK students constitute the Students' Union.
 Each department elects its own Council.
 All students are automatically considered members of the Students' Union upon their enrolment in the MIEEK unless they state otherwise.
 The Students' Union is represented by an elected Board.
 The student representatives are invited to participate in various committees formed by the MIEEK Branch and convey to the administration of the Branch the students' opinions on various issues under consideration.
-Due to the nature of MIEEK the students haven't developed to a great extend some further initiatives forming for example themed student clubs, e.g. sports and recreational and their extra curriculum activities are limited to 2 voluntary blood donation events per year and certain events.
+Due to the nature of MIEEK the students haven't developed to a great extend some further initiatives forming for example themed student clubs, e.g. sports and recreational and their extra curriculum activities are limited to 2 voluntary blood donation events per year and certain limited accepted to the extra terms of a